cudmore/lindensutter/README.md

  - Serial Splitter
  COM1 is split into COM13 and COM14

- - Matlab
+ - Matlab.
-   Start ScanImage by typing 'scanimage' in Matlab command prompt Select a valid .ini file, needs to have "port='COM13'"
+   Start ScanImage by typing 'scanimage' in Matlab command prompt.
+   Select a valid .ini file, needs to have "port='COM13'".

  - Igor